SoulFireMage/Katiya_Starship/content/mathsummaries/Lie Theory_ Leverage Map.md

 > **Third:** For every finite-dimensional Lie algebra 𝔤, there exists a simply connected Lie group G with Lie algebra 𝔤, unique up to isomorphism.
 Every connected Lie group with algebra 𝔤 is a quotient of G by a discrete central subgroup.

-**Why this matters:** The correspondence between Lie groups and Lie algebras is tight:
+**Importance:** The correspondence between Lie groups and Lie algebras is tight:
 - Algebra determines local group structure completely
 - Algebra determines global structure up to discrete ambiguity (covering spaces)
 - Algebraic problems (linear!) capture geometric problems (nonlinear!)